kaizengrowth/decent-api/README.md

 ### config/

-`config/` is a folder for constants, and api-internal configuration.
+`config/` is a folder for constants and api-internal configuration.

 ### controllers/